mgruner/perldoc-lookup/README.md

-A small helper to quickly lookup documentation for Perl code on MetaCPAN or perldoc.perl.org.
+A small helper to quickly lookup documentation for Perl code on [http://perldoc.perl.org](perldoc.perl.org) or on [https://metacpan.org](MetaCPAN) (opens a browser window).

 ## Usage